Rimac Automobili

 Rimac Automobili (/hr/, REE-mahts) is a Croatian automotive manufacturer headquartered in Sveta Nedelja, Croatia, that develops and produces electric sports cars.
-Its sister company, Rimac Technology (part of the Rimac Group) also produces drivetrains and battery systems for automotive businesses.
+Its sister company, Rimac Technology (part of the Rimac Group) also produces drivetrains and battery systems for the automotive businesses.

 The company was founded in 2009 by Mate Rimac and now sits under the Bugatti Rimac joint company, which includes both Bugatti Automobiles and Rimac Automobili.
 Rimac Automobili's first model, the Concept One, was allegedly the world's fastest production electric vehicle, even though only 8 of them were ever produced.
 During the 88th Geneva International Motor Show in 2018, the company unveiled its second model, the Rimac Nevera.
 This model also managed to set some groundbreaking world records in the production electric vehicle category, while never publishing the number of produced units.